rudexi/terraform-provider-isilon/website/docs/r/export_v2.md

 * `zone` - (Optional) The access zone of the NFS export.
 If ommited, Isilon will select the default access zone
 * `clients` (Optional) An array of IPs representing the allowed clients
+* `clients` (Optional) An array of IPs representing the allowed clients which will be mapped as root for the export

 ## Import